Formatting and Reformatting Code

 An important aspect of code style is how to format the code, i.e., how to use whitespaces and blank lines to arrange and separate code blocks, whether and how to use tabs for indents, whether and how to wrap long lines, etc.

 The extensive set of ReSharper code formatting rules has a default configuration that takes into account default Visual Studio formatting options as well as numerous best practices.
 You can configure every detail of formatting rules and enforce the rules in your code.
-These rules are applied when ReSharper produces new code with code completion and code generation features, code templates and refactorings.
+These rules are applied when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 The formatting rules can also be applied to the existing code in the current selection, current file, or in a larger scope up to the entire solution.

 In this section: